Invarion/invarion-docs/docs/rapid-plan/13. Using Layers/Chapter 13.6.1 General Guidelines when using Layers.md

+---

+sidebar_position: 17

+---
-## General Guidelines when using Layers
+# General Guidelines when using Layers

 Here are a few general guidelines that will help you make the most out of the layer functions.